M1ke/aws-log-checker/README.md

 This script is designed to be run on a schedule where a set of log directories are specified in a CSV file along with directory specific settings.
 Each time it runs it checks the directories specified, and builds a list of files.
 If the list of files has changed the configuration file is rewritten and the logging service is restarted.

+There is a "per-instance" setting you may use to append the instance ID, use this if you expect multiple instances to be generating a stream with the same name to avoid conflicts.

 ## Setup

 Rename `awslogs.conf.sample` to `awslogs.conf` and add any settings you want as default (e.g. syslog).